Sara-Cagle/BridgingTheGapBetweenDesignersAndEngineers/README.md

 ## This guide also needs a counterpart for how engineers can better work with designers!
-Are you interested in collaborating?
+Are you interested in collaborating, or have you already made one?
 Please reach out!
 **Email me at sacagle@uw.edu**